sendgrid/docs/source/User_Guide/Settings/Whitelabel/links.md

 When you view your detailed whitelabel information, you will notice at the bottom of the page that you can delete this whitelabel.
 If you click the button and then confirm that you are sure you want to delete this whitelabel, then SendGrid will delete it.

-Once deleted, the internal SendGrid DNS entries will be deleted and any email you send will fall back to the appropriate whitelabel settings according the [Whitelabel Application Logic]({{root_url}}/User_Guide/Settings/Whitelabel/index.html#-Whitelabel-Application-Logic).
+Once deleted, you will need to update your DNS as your links will no longer be white labeled to this subdomain by SendGrid.

 {% anchor h2 %}
 Using the API